D-Lawson/ms2-training-company/README.md

 *   TinyPNG was used to compress images.
 *   The W3C validation tools were used to validate HTML and CSS
 *   The JSHint tool was used to check for quality issues within the JavaScript
+*   Favicon website was used to generate and embed the favicons.

 ----